makrai/notes/pagnoni-2412-byte-latent-trafoer.md

       contextualized groupings of bytes with relatively uniform information density
-* flop-controlled scaling study of byte-level models up to 8B parameters and 4T training bytes, showing that we can train a model end-to-end at scale from
+* flop-controlled scaling study of byte-level models up to 8B parameters and 4T training bytes, showing that we can train a model end-to-end at scale
-  * matches training flop-controlled performance 1 of Llama 3 while using up to 50% fewer flops at inference (§5).
-We also show that directly working with
+  * matches training flop-controlled performance of Llama 3 while using up to 50% fewer flops at inference (§5)
   * significant improvements in modeling the long-tail of the data.
 BLT models
   * more robust to noisy inputs and display
   * enhanced character level understanding abilities demonstrated on